EU Journeys

 case.
 The Focal Point will ordinarily make this referral without delay

 (within 24 hours of receiving the report) if the situation warrants.
+6. Support to the Child: The organization will ensure that the

 affected child receives appropriate support.
 This may involve psychological